gofynd/fdk-client-python/documentation/application/CATALOG.md

 ### getProductStockByIds
-Checks product stock by IDs.
+Get the stock of a product